imperva/dsfkit/modules/aws/sonar-upgrader/python_upgrader/README.md

 **Alpha release**

-This utility is designed for upgrading DSF Hubs and Agentless Gateways.
+This utility is designed for upgrading DSF Hubs and Agentless Gateways (formerly Sonar).

-If you do not wish to use Terraform to run the upgrade, it is possible to bypass it and run the Python code directly.
+If you do not wish to use Terraform to run the upgrade, it is possible to bypass it and run the Python utility directly.

 ## Prerequisites